Tools and Environments for Digital Scholarly Editing

 A new RIDE issue is devoted to tools for digital scholarly editing.
 The aim of this issue is to:

 - contribute to the discussion about tooling in Digital Humanities,

 - bring to the forefront the instruments instead of the final products,

 - provide a venue for discussing best practices in the development and usage of tools,

 - list useful resources for all those involved in scholarly editing.

 Beyond that, we hope that the critical examination of digital tools draws greater attention to the (scholarly) achievements that their creation and maintenance imply.

 The journal RIDE was founded in 2014 to “provide a forum in which expert peers criticise and discuss the efforts of digital editors in order to improve current practices and advance future developments” (RIDE Editorial).
 RIDE is Open Access, reviews are published as HTML and downloadable as TEI.
-All reviews will be peer reviewed in order to reach a high quality level of the evaluations.
-The special issue on Digital Tools and Environments for DSE will be edited by Anna-Maria Sichani (University of Sussex) and Elena Spadini (University of Lausanne).
+The third issue on digital Tools and Environments for DSE will be edited by Roman Bleier (University of Graz) and Stefan Dumont (Berlin-Brandenburg Academy of Sciences and Humanities).

-Reviews are accepted in English, French, Italian, and Spanish.
+Reviews are accepted in English, French, Italian, and German.
 The length of the review can vary depending on how much the resource offers that is worthy of discussion (approximately 2000-5000 words).